 Labor and Delivery

+Visitors should be free of any illnesses (colds, flu, contagious diseases, etc.).
 Preventing infections is a top priority.
 We encourage you to wash your hands frequently with soap and water or use hand sanitizer before touching your baby.
 Please encourage your family and friends to do the same.

 Labor and delivery is a unique and special time and you may have many questions.
 Our prenatal childbirth and breastfeeding education classes can answer your questions and help you prepare.
 This gives you the opportunity to prepare for your delivery, meet our compassionate and caring staff, and to help you deal with the unknown factors that come along with pregnancy and birth.
 You will be provided the information and resources needed to make decisions.
 For more information, read about Childbirth education classes on our Education page.